AlejandroReBa/k8s-for-full-stack-developers/modernizing-applications-for-kubernetes/README.md

 For [this guide][1], I will create two deployment for [MajorcaDevs/ecosia-treeminer][2] using this guide.

-- `simple`: simple deployment with only the treeminer and a service to be able to acces it.
+- [simple](./simple/): simple deployment with only the treeminer and a service to be able to acces it.
-- `with-tor`: treeminer with tor in a pod, and its service.
+- [with-tor](./with-tor/): treeminer with tor in a pod, and its service.

 You can deploy each using: